INTERSECT-training/intersect-training.github.io/pages/bootcamps/bootcamp25-announce.md

 In addition to those funded directly by the INTERSECT project, we will accept self-funded participants as space allows.

 During the workshop we will provide breakfast and lunch (M-F) for all participants (whether supported by INTERSECT or paying their own way).
-There will be two dinner receptions on Monday and Tuesday evening sponsored by Princeton Research Computing.

 ## Eligibility